-The Group recognized allowances for credit losses on its consolidated statement of financial position using an expected credit loss model ("ECL").

-The Group exercises significant judgements and makes a number of assumptions in developing its ECL models which is determined as a function of the assessment of the probability of default ("PD"), loss given default ("LGD"), adjusted for the forward looking information, and exposure at default ("EAD") associated with the underlying financial assets.
+The Group recognized allowances for credit losses on its consolidated financial statements using expected credit loss ("ECL") models.
+The Group exercises significant judgments and makes a number of assumptions in developing its ECL models which is determined as a function of the assessment of the probability of default ("PD"), loss given default (" LGD"), adjusted for the forward looking information, and exposure at default ("EAD") associated with the underlying exposures subject to ECL.
 Qualitative adjustments or overlays may also be recorded by the Group using credit judgement where the inputs, assumptions and / or modelling techniques do not capture all relevant risk factors.
+Furthermore, and where applicable, the COVID-19 pandemic continues to pose challenges to businesses thus increasing the level of judgment needed in determining the ECL.